comingofflais-com/LLM-Moderator-for-wpForo/README.md

 I, the developer, have put a lot of effort into creating this plugin, wanting to capitalize on the lack of moderation opportunity that is essential to my website, only to find out late that the gVectors team has been working on their own moderation plugin, with development starting the same month.
 Had I known, I wouldn't have made this.

 But maybe that is a good thing for you.
 And not only that, there may be some considerable differences where this might be all you need.
 This is a super low cost, user-controlled moderation system.
+Moderation only.
 The wpForo AI suite may have more features, but this plugin still solves the critical need for AI moderation.
-This is effective, and free (except for the very low cost OpenRouter fees), and gives you control over your moderation needs ✊ ✊ ✊.
+This is effective, and free (except for the very low cost OpenRouter fees), and gives you control over your moderation needs ✊ ✊ ✊ at a rather low cost.

 ### Comparison with wpForo AI Suite

 I was told by the gVectors team that their system is an "Enterprise" level AI suite with a RAG-based search system.
 Great - suppose a topic has 250 pages and a few thousand posts.
 They send the close and stale topics to train the AI for response.
+They will also have topic summaries.
-This is a moderation-only system that doesn't do robust search, but it still solves the issue of unwanted messages.
+ How this differs is that this is a moderation-only plugin that doesn't do robust search, but it still solves the issue of unwanted messages.

-However, this plugin can do stuff beyond just moderation.
+However, this plugin can potentially be expanded to do stuff beyond just moderation.
 It follows a "chain-of-responsibility" pattern, making it easy for developers to understand and expand upon.
-It can be used to add topic tags upon topic creation.
+For example,  It can be used to add topic tags upon topic creation, or track posting metrics.

 In short, this plugin can be expanded to do just about anything because of how data is passed between the "chain-points", which makes it rather easy to develop with for moderation purposes.